django/deps/draft/table_value_expression.rst

 example, a subquery returning only ``subject`` can expose a single field such as ``CharField``.

 For expressions that expose more than one column, Django needs an equivalent representation for multiple named fields.
-For example, a subquery or table expression might expose:
+For example, a subquery or table source might expose:

 .. code-block:: python